RichT-K/QRKeyCache/README.md

 A player accesses the site/app to find an image.
 With with GEO nav enabled the closest 10 or so non-located images are shown on the map.
 Proximity to an image increases the resolution of the image's location.
-When the player finds the image they scan the QR Code taking them to the page which records there find, also updating the map.
+When the player finds the image they scan the QR Code taking them to the page which records their find, also updating the map.

 There are time limits on each game which should be reflected on the page and accounted for when an expired game image code is scanned.
 When enough players indicate an active image is unreadable